MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/inputs-outputs-desktop.md

 ---
-title: Learn to create Windows UI flows | Microsoft Docs
+title: Use inputs and outputs in Desktop UI flows | Microsoft Docs
-description: Learn to automate legacy Windows apps with UI flows.
+description: Use inputs and outputs in Desktop UI flows.
 services: ''
 suite: flow
 documentationcenter: na